Kordnsky/Web-Crawler-BIlibili-LearderBoard/README.md

 Project Objective:
 ---
 ```
-·Get the all the top ranking videos of Bilibili.
+·Get the informations of all the top ranking videos in Bilibili.
 ·Classify them into DayRank, MonthRank and MonthRank
 ```